There are a lot of questions regarding coronavirus and its impact on pregnancy and caring for newborns so I thought I would provide an update.

 - Avoid contact with others if you are feeling unwell.

 - Do not attend social gatherings.

 - Stay at home as much as possible with your new baby and limit your visitors.
-If you have any expected visitors who are unwell or their children are unwell, they should not visit at all.
+From Thursday 9 July, patients in Melbourne and the Mitchell Shire are not allowed visitors to their home.

 In terms of attending for appointments to my rooms or visits to hospital:

 - please call ahead if you have fever, cough, sore throat or shortness of breath.